Easy Soil Science MCQs for Agriculture Students

 Option a – Coffee

-Read the following statements about millets: Millets are often described as climate-friendly crops since they thrive in dry regions with minimal resources and upkeep.
-They are rich in essential nutrients like minerals, dietary fibre, antioxidants, and proteins.
+Read the following statements about millets: Millets are often described as Climate-friendly crops since they thrive in dry regions with minimal resources and upkeep.
+They are rich in essential nutrients like Minerals, dietary fibre, antioxidants, and proteins.
 Globally, millets such as sorghum represent less than 3% of the total grain trade.
 Which of the above statements are accurate?

 a) 1 and 2 only